Making beer with leftover bread

 Toast Ale–a pale ale made with roughly one slice of surplus bread per bottle–first launched in London in 2016.

-The beer saves loaves (in its first 15 months, the project recycled 3.6 tons of bread) and raises money for, a nonprofit that fights food waste.
+The beer saves loaves (in its first 15 months, the project recycled 3.6 tons of bread) and raises money for Feedback, a nonprofit that fights food waste.
 The organisation is now brewing another version of the beer in New York City.

-“I was obsessed with bread, specifically, because it’s the one thing that even soup kitchens and food pantries have to turn away,” says Madi Holtzman, a graduate student at NYU studying the food system who met Feedback’s founder, Tristam Stuart, at one of Feedback’sin New York.
+“I was obsessed with bread, specifically, because it’s the one thing that even soup kitchens and food pantries have to turn away,” says Madi Holtzman, a graduate student at NYU studying the food system who met Feedback’s founder, Tristam Stuart, at one of Feedback’s food waste events in New York.

 After they talked about bread–Holtzman was working on a bread waste pudding at the time–she eventually ended up working with the organisation to bring the beer to the US.